 EU or non-EU citizens who decide to retire to Malta will discover a great standard of living and excellent climate conditions, plus other interesting attributes.
 Some people want to simply change the environment and enjoy Malta’s warm climate, great architecture, food, all sorts of interesting activities, and many more.
 The Retirement Scheme in Malta presents lots of benefits, but for more details in this sense, you can talk to one of our immigration lawyers in Malta.
-They can help you obtain a residence permit and help you immigrate to Malta.
+They can help you obtain a residence permit and immigrate to Malta.